-During the years ended June 30, 2017 and 2016, the Organization recorded \$508,000 and \$22,412 respectively, for impairment on multiple parcels of land held for development and land held for investment.
-These properties were donated and purchased and recorded at the fair market value at the time of acquisition.
+During the years ended June 30, 2018 and 2017, the Organization recorded \$149,861 and \$508,000 respectively, for impairment on land held for development.
+These properties were originally donated or purchased and recorded at the fair market value at the time of acquisition.
 Based on current appraisals and comparable sales it was determined these properties were impaired.
 The loss is reported as a separate line item in the consolidated statements of activities.
 This land will be used for eligible homeowners in the future.
+The impairment at June 30, 2018 of \$149,861 was to impair the Lake Butler property (see NOTE W).
 The impairment at June 30, 2017 of \$508,000 also included corresponding debt forgiveness to the City of Clearwater for the loan related to acquisition of the Garden Avenue property (see NOTE K).
 The income is reported as a separate line item in the consolidated statement of activities for the year ended June 30, 2017.